-Here are ‘7 Questions to Ask Your Current Training Provider’ because we believe you would like to challenge your current training provider positively and these questions will help.
+Here are ‘7 Questions to Ask Your Current Training Provider’.
+And we believe you would like to challenge your current training provider positively and these questions will help.

 1. Does your current training provider offer 1 day training courses?